ArceLopera/datanstorage/docs/db_sql.md

 To use the module, you must first create a `Connection` object that represents the database.

-a connection object's key methods are:
+A connection object's key methods are:

 1. `cursor()`
     returns a cursor object that can execute queries and retrieve results